google/OpenSK/docs/boards/nrf52840_mdk.md

 1. Download the
     [script](https://github.com/makerdiary/nrf52840-mdk-usb-dongle/blob/master/tools/uf2conv.py)
-    from Makerdiary's GitHub into the OpenSK repository.o
+    from Makerdiary's GitHub into the OpenSK repository.

 1. Run the script: